soyalejolopez/Find-MailboxDelegates/README.md

 Use this parameter to specify a list of users to collect permissions for, rather than all mailboxes.
 Make sure that the CSV file provided has a header titled "PrimarySMTPAddress"

-* PARAMETER ExcludeServiceAccts
+* PARAMETER ExcludeServiceAcctsCSV
-In cases where you have service accounts with permissions to a large number of mailboxes, e.g. Blackberry service accounts, you can use this to exclude those accounts as part of the batching mechanism.
-Otherwise you'll end up with huge batches.
+In cases where you have service accounts with permissions to a large number of mailboxes, e.g. Blackberry service accounts, you can use this to exclude those accounts from the batching processing.
-The parameter can be populated as following (use the service accounts primarysmtpaddress):

-[string[]]$ExcludeServiceAccts = @("user1@contoso.com","user2@contoso.com")
-[string[]]$ExcludeServiceAccts = (get-content "C:\Users\administrator\Desktop\userlist.csv")

-*This will slow down processing.
+Provide the path to a csv file (no header needed) with each service account primarySMTPaddress on its own line.

 * PARAMETER FullAccess
 Collect Full Access permissions.
 Keep in mind that "Full Access" permissions are now supported in cross premises scenarios.
 Not including "Full Access" will speed up processing.